Wickham Marsh Wildlife Management Area

 Warm water fish, including largemouth bass, sunfish, bullhead, bowfin, northern pike and chain pickerel can be found in the marsh.
 A cartop boat launch located on Lake Street provides access to the WMA.

 A series of foot trails have been constructed so visitors can access the management area.
-These footpaths are used for recreation, such as hiking, snowshoeing or cross-country skiing, and education.
 The trails help direct visitors to various points of interest located throughout the site, including scenic vistas and unique ecological communities, offering individuals an opportunity to learn more about nature and examine the relationship between habitat and wildlife.
+Use the Wildlife Management Area Mammal Checklist (PDF) (85KB) and the Wildlife Management Area Bird Checklist (PDF) (240 KB) as a wildlife viewing guides.

-Wickham Marsh Wildlife Management Area features a wheelchair accessible trail and observation platform - see description above.
+Wickham Marsh Wildlife Management Area features a wheelchair accessible trail and observation platform.
 A kiosk is located along the trail and one designated parking spot is reserved for people with disabilities.
 The parking area is located off Giddings Road (Back Rd).
 A 300 feet long accessible trail brings users from the parking area to the viewing platform.
 A Bird Conservation Area kiosk is located halfway between the parking area and the platform.

 Full Listing of DEC's Accessible Recreation Destinations